Nicola Porcella: Other activities

 In 2014, Porcella was featured as the face of his own clothing brand N12.
 In 2015, he and Rafael Cardozo founded the production company Corona Producciones without success.
 In 2022, he was the host of the Habla kausa program on Radio Karibeña.

 Personal life

 Although Porcella was never married, he did conceive his son Adriano who was born in 2012 with his then girlfriend and Peruvian make-up artist, Francesca Lazo.
-Their relationship ended soon after the birth of their son, but they remain really good friends and maintain a healthy coparent relationship to this day.
+Their relationship ended soon after the birth of their son, but they remain friends and maintain a healthy coparent relationship to this day.
 She supported him in his latest reality show, La Casa de Los Famosos Mexico, by being his voice outside of the house whenever it was needed.
-With the success of his participation in La Casa de Los Famosos Mexico, Porcella is arranging things to bring his mother, son and Francesca to Mexico for a better life.
+With the success of his participation in the reality, Porcella is arranging things to bring his mother, son and Francesca from Peru to his new residence in Mexico.